AtefehJebeli/Lake_Detection/Submission_2/README.md

 metadata_folder = "json_test_tiles_no_overlap"

 5. Align Predicted Images with Original Test Images: Align the coordinates of the 12 stitched predicted images with the 12 original test images.
 Define the paths to the folders containing the original test images and predicted images original_images_folder = "test/" predicted_images_folder = "stitched_test_prediction/" output_folder = "projected_predicted_images/"
+   correction: in cell 278, for sanity checks, the correct path is: stitched_image_path = "stitched_images/Greenland26X_22W_Sentinel2_2019-06-03_05_region_1.tif"

-6. Providing lake_polygons_test.gpkg: Specify the path for the projected predicted images in the code, similar to: test_prediction_dir = "projected_predicted_images".
+7. Providing lake_polygons_test.gpkg: Specify the path for the projected predicted images in the code, similar to: test_prediction_dir = "projected_predicted_images".

 Sanity Checks: Perform sanity checks to ensure the accuracy and reliability of the predictions.
 Overlay an extracted region from lake_polygons_test.gpkg with its projected image to verify whether their coordinates are aligned.
 Also, this is done both before and after creating the test package.